Does Portland still have combined sewer overflows?

 Since Portland completed its CSO control program in December 2011, more people are enjoying the river when the weather is good.
 The annual Big Float is a good example.

 Even though Willamette River bacteria levels are low during dry weather, it's never safe to swallow water from urban rivers and streams.

 How does the Portland Harbor Superfund site affect water quality?

 The Portland Harbor Superfund site extends roughly from the Willamette's confluence with the Columbia Slough to the Broadway Bridge.
 The U.S. Environmental Protection Agency (EPA) declared Portland Harbor a Superfund site because of chemical contamination in sediments on the river bed.

-A 2011 report by the Oregon Health Authority's Evironmental Health Assessment Program (EHAP) stated that boating, swimming and other forms of recreation in the Portland Harbor area is not a threat to human health.
+A 2011 report by the Oregon Health Authority's Evironmental Health Assessment Program (EHAP) stated that boating, swimming and other forms of recreation in the Portland Harbor area are not threats to human health.

 Can I eat fish from the Willamette River?

 Fish that live year-round (bass, carp, catfish) in Portland Harbor have high concentrations of polychlorinated biphenyls (PCBs).
 In 2004, the Oregon Health Authority issued an advisory recommending special precautions and restrictions on eating resident Portland Harbor fish.

 The advisory does not apply to non-resident fish (salmon, steelhead, lamprey) that travel through the Portland Harbor area.